OlivierBinette/blog/_posts/2019-09-11-credibility-of-confidence-sets.md

 categories: [Comment, p-values]
 ---

 Andrew Gelman and Sander Greenman went "head to head" in a [discussion on the interpretation of confidence intervals in *The BMJ*](https://www.bmj.com/content/366/bmj.l5381).
-Gelman argued for renaming confidence intervals to "uncertainty intervals", while Greenman prefered "compatibility intervals".

 This statement by Greenman surprised me: